-All meetings and hearings of the Community Planning Division and the

-Community Development Committee (CD Committee) are covered under the provisions of the state "open meeting law."
-Meetings of these groups will be held during evening hours at public (city) locations that are accessible to persons with disabilities.
-Copies of each meeting notice shall be forwarded to the Office of the City Clerk, where they are kept on public display and file.
+All meetings and hearings of the Planning and Development Division and the Community Development Committee (CD Committee) are open and public meetings, covered under the provisions of the state "open meeting law."
+Meetings of the CD Committee will be held during evening hours at public locations within the City that are accessible to persons with disabilities.
+Though most CD Committee meetings are held at City Hall, the CD Committee will annually consider alternative public locations for its meetings, and publicize notice of meetings at alternative locations through additional outreach.
+Copies of meeting notices shall be forwarded to the Office of the City Clerk, where they are kept on public display and file.
 Public Hearings shall be advertised in the City's Official Newspaper ten days prior to the hearing.
-In addition to the newspaper, an advertisement will be placed on PACT TV, the City's website and participating agencies will be asked to post a notice at their offices and facilities.
-The City may use online forums to collect community input.
+In addition to the newspaper, an advertisement will be placed on the City's website, and participating agencies will be asked to post a notice at their offices and facilities.
+The City may occasionally use online surveys or forums to collect community input.
 Notices shall contain meeting time and location and the purpose of the hearing.
-In the event a Public Hearing is expected to be attended by a significant number of non-English speaking individuals, a translator will be provided for said Public Hearing.
+In the event a Public Hearing is expected to be attended by a significant number of non-English speaking individuals, or individuals with different communication requirements, a translator or other appropriate professional will be provided for said Public Hearing.